Scalable Dexterous Robot Learning with AR-based Remote Human-Robot Interactions

-We implement the proposed algorithm and baselines in a practical dexterous robot arm-hand system for real-world trials, moreover, an AR-based visual interface is created to remotely start the dexterous robot (See the supplementary videos) for manipulation tasks as shown Fig. 7.
-In Fig. 8, the success rate for object grasping is evaluated over 50 real-world trials.
-The proposed algorithm achieves the highest success rates of deformable ball and bottle grasping tasks, compared to the baselines.
-Compared to the results obtained from the physics simulations in Table III, the success rate of deformable ball (sphere) grasping decreases in the real-world trials, due to the imperfect perception and object's complex geometric features~\cite{ZhaoNMI} (Note that during the training via the simulator, the objects are very coarsely formed in the physics simulations without high-fidelity object geometry reconstruction and analyzing elastomer surface deformation~\cite{ZhaoNMI}).
+We implement the proposed algorithm and baselines in a practical dexterous robot arm-hand system for real-world trials, moreover, an AR-based visual interface is created to remotely start the dexterous robot (See the supplementary videos) for manipulation tasks as shown Fig. 7. {In Fig. 8, the success rate for object grasping is evaluated over 50 real-world trials.
+The proposed algorithm achieves the highest success rates of bottle, deformable ball and drill grasping tasks, compared to the baselines.} Compared to the results obtained from the physics simulations in Table IV, the success rates of deformable ball (sphere) and drill grasping decrease in the real-world trials, due to the imperfect perception and object's complex geometric features~\cite{ZhaoNMI} (Note that during the training via the simulator, the objects are very coarsely formed in the physics simulations without high-fidelity object geometry reconstruction and analyzing elastomer surface deformation~\cite{ZhaoNMI}).
 Since the bottles (cylinders) are easier to grasp than the deformable spheres in practice, the achievable success rate of bottle grasping for the proposed algorithm is still promising in the real-world trials, namely marginal sim-to-real gap is achieved.